The Employment Law Review: Norway

 The employer may make unilateral changes to the employment relationship subject to the management prerogative; however, this prerogative is not unlimited.
 According to case law, the scope of the employer's management prerogative will depend on a holistic assessment of, among other things, the employment agreement, the employee's job description, the circumstances surrounding the appointment, customs within the industry and practice in the employment relationship in question, in addition to any limitations under applicable legislation, regulations or CBAs.
 The management prerogative is also limited by principles of objectivity, as well as procedure.

-If changes are considered to be outside the scope of the management prerogative, they may be implemented either based on consent or by giving a variation dismissal (i.e., a formal dismissal with notice according to the WEA, combined with a new offer of employment on revised terms).
-As a variation dismissal is formally an ordinary dismissal, all the procedural rules and formal requirements for dismissal in Chapter 15 of the WEA must be followed.
+If changes are considered outside the scope of the management prerogative, they may be implemented either based on consent or by giving a 'variation dismissal' (a formal dismissal with notice according to the WEA, combined with a new offer of employment on revised terms).
+As a variation dismissal formally is an ordinary dismissal, all the procedural rules and formal requirements for dismissal in Chapter 15 of the WEA must be followed.

-An employee shall, as a main rule, be hired on a permanent basis.
-However, a fixed-term contract may be agreed in certain circumstances, mainly when the work is of a temporary nature or for work as a temporary replacement for another person or persons.
+In the main, employees are hired on a permanent basis.
+However, a fixed-term contract may be agreed in certain circumstances, mainly when the work is of a temporary nature or when someone is employed as a temporary replacement for another person or persons.

 There is also a general option to employ workers temporarily for a maximum of 12 months, with no requirement as to a specific basis for the temporary employment.
-A maximum of 15 per cent of the employees of the undertaking may be employed temporarily under this provision.
+A maximum of 15 per cent of the employees of the undertaking may be temporarily employed under this provision.
 If, on expiry of the agreement period, an employee who is temporarily appointed pursuant to this provision is not offered continued employment, the employer shall be subject to quarantine for 12 months, whereby the employer may not make new appointments subject to this provision.
-However, the quarantine only applies to work tasks of the same kind as those performed by the former employee.
+However, the quarantine applies only to tasks of the same kind as those performed by the former employee.
 Following the parliamentary election in Norway in 2021, it is likely that this general option may be repealed (see Section XV).

-The maximum possible periods of temporary employment are three or four years, depending on the basis for the temporary employment.
+The maximum period of temporary employment is three or four years, depending on the basis for the temporary employment.

 There are alternative provisions that may be made applicable only for the chief executive of an undertaking.
 A chief executive may always be appointed for a fixed term.
 Furthermore, a chief executive may relinquish the protection against unfair dismissal in exchange for severance pay on termination of employment.